DIT112-V20/group-07/README.md

 - the Arduino IDE and the Smart Car Shield library to control the car
 - Sensors to be able to detect obstacles in the car’s path
 - Something similar to the GPRS+GPS Quadband Module for Arduino to track the localisation of the car
 - Android studio or something similar to create the application that is able to track the localisation of the car.

+## Resources

+## SetUp

+### Smartcar

+### App

+## Developer
+- Oscar Hjern
+- Mikael Höije
+- Jakob Sixten
+- Johann Tammen
+- Maximilien Uddgren
+- Maja Wennroth